-EDC6001 Instructional Technology Capstone 3 credits

-In this course, candidates for the Master of Arts degree develop their final project, a requirement for this degree.
+EDC6001 Instructional Technology Capstone 3 credits In this course, candidates for the Master of Arts degree develop their final project, a requirement for this degree.
 The purpose of this course is to provide students an opportunity to integrate their academic studies in the program and bring their learning to bear on a single project of personal and professional interest in a very concentrated way.
 Using culminated knowledge and skills from the program, students pursue topics of their interest in the form of integrative educational media development.
 Projects demonstrate mastery of instructional design tools and concepts in the form of original creative or scholarly work.
 Students will demonstrate/teach in lab and classroom settings involving computers and the prototype that the student developed in the course.
 Prerequisites: EDC5501, EDC5502, EDC5503, EDC5504, EDC5505, EDC5601, EDC5602, EDC5701, EDC5702, EDC5703.

-EDC6080 Student Teaching 12 credits
+EDC6080 Clinical Practice 12 credits

-Student teaching is the capstone course in teacher education.
-During student teaching candidates demonstrate their integration of content knowledge, understanding of students, ability to create effective instructional environments, and their professional knowledge and attributes.
-Student teaching is a full-time 15-week experience in an inclusive setting and is required for all teacher candidates.
+Clinical Practice is the capstone course in teacher education.
+During clinical practice, clinical interns demonstrate their integration of content knowledge, understanding of students, ability to create effective instructional environments, and their professional knowledge and attributes.
+Clinical practice is full-time (15-weeks) in an inclusive setting and is required for all teacher candidates.
 Candidates are supported and evaluated by an in-class cooperating teacher and a GCU clinical supervisor.
-Concurrent with student teaching, candidates attend biweekly student teaching seminars.
-Candidates develop portfolios that demonstrate they meet the New Jersey Professional Standards for Teachers and that their teaching is guided by the New Jersey Core Curriculum Content Standards and/or Common Core Standards (CCSS).
+Concurrent with clinical practice, candidates attend weekly seminar meetings.
+Candidates develop a performance portfolio that demonstrate they meet the New Jersey Professional Standards for Teachers and that their teaching is guided by the New Jersey Core Curriculum Content Standards and/or Common Core Standards (CCSS).
 Prerequisites: All required education courses.